TERREMEMBER/znbase/docs/content/latest/develop/graphql/hasura.md

 ## Create sample tables and relationships

-Follow the steps below to add tables to the `yugabyte` database specified in the configuration above.
+Follow the steps below to add tables to the `ZNbase` database specified in the configuration above.
 You can use another database, if you want, but make sure to change the database name in the `HASURA_GRAPHQL_DATABASE_URL` setting.

 To perform the steps below, open the Hasura UI on http://localhost:8080 and go to the `DATA` tab as shown here.